Bodo-inc/Bodo-examples/Kubernetes/README.md

 ### Step 2: Run your Bodo application

-- Define a kubernetes resource for your Bodo workload, such as the one defined in [`example-mpijob.yaml`](example-mpijob.yaml) that runs the [Chicago Crimes example](docker/chicago_crimes.py).
-You can modify it based on your cluster configuration: update `spec.slotsPerWorker` with the number of physical cores (_not_ vCPUs) on each node and set `spec.mpiReplicaSpecs.Worker.replicas` to the number of worker nodes in your cluster.
-Lastly, make sure `-n` is equal to `spec.mpiReplicaSpecs.Worker.replicas` multiplied by `spec.slotsPerWorker`, i.e. the total number of physical cores on your worker nodes.
-If you're using the cluster configuration as defined in step 1, you do not need to modify anything.
+- Define a kubernetes resource for your Bodo workload, such as the one defined in [`mpijob.yaml`](mpijob.yaml) that runs the [Chicago Crimes example](docker/chicago_crimes.py).
+You can modify it based on your cluster configuration:

+1. update `spec.slotsPerWorker` with the number of physical cores (_not_ vCPUs) on each node
+2. set `spec.mpiReplicaSpecs.Worker.replicas` to the number of worker nodes in your cluster.
+3. Build the image using the Dockerfile and replace the image at `spec.mpiReplicaSpecs.Launcher.template.spec.containers.image` and  `spec.mpiReplicaSpecs.Worker.template.spec.containers.image`.
+4. Lastly, make sure `-n` is equal to `spec.mpiReplicaSpecs.Worker.replicas` multiplied by `spec.slotsPerWorker`, i.e. the total number of physical cores on your worker nodes.

-- Run the example by deploying it in your cluster with `kubectl create -f example-mpijob.yaml`.
+- Run the example by deploying it in your cluster with `kubectl create -f mpijob.yaml`.
 This should add 1 pod to each worker and a launcher pod to your master node.

 - View the generated pods by this deployment with `kubectl get pods`.
 You may inspect any logs by looking at the individual pod's logs.